Vector-analysis/Vector-analysis.github.io/blogs/blog_test.md

 Advanced Dynamics:

-**Euler-Lagrange equation** For analytical mechanics, this is a faily important equation.
+**Euler-Lagrange equation** For analytical mechanics, this is a fairly important equation.

 **Einstein's mass-energy relation** Needless to say, this is one of the most famous equations in the world.